 Why are Shipping Containers Prized for Housing Purposes?

 There is a movement to use shipping containers for smaller, but efficient single-family houses.
 This movement maintains that individuals and families can live, comfortably and well, in much smaller spaces – provided they engage in a bit of reprioritising their lives and possessions first.
-But why are shipping containers such popular choices for these tiny homes?
+But why are shipping containers homes such popular choices these days?

 Shipping containers are the perfect size for someone truly interested in adopting a small home lifestyle.
 That would be the standard shipping container size.
 There are actually many different sizes available when it comes to shipping containers in order to provide even greater versatility for those who would like a little additional living space or those who want to go even smaller.